-In terms of accommodation, it’s wise to book ahead, especially for the bungalows as they’re often full.
+In terms of accommodation, it’s wise to book ahead for the bungalows via a local travel agent or the park's official website, if you can manage it.
 Ko Similan is one destination that requires you to rely on a tour company at some point, and if you want to stay overnight just let the tour company that’s shuttling you to the islands know where you would like to stay.
 They can help arrange everything for you and pick you up at a pre-determined time for no extra charge.

 No ferries or public speedboats run to and from the islands, only tour speedboats, so if wanting only to stay you’re still forced to pay for at least a one day tour.
 Also bear in mind that the national park only operates from about October 15 to May 15 each year and it’s not possible to stay during off season.

 As a national park, there is a 500 baht entry fee for foreign adults and 300 baht for foreign children.
 Be sure to check this is included in the cost of a tour — it should be.